Local install

 sitectl component describe

-Both commands use DisableFlagParsing: true and forward all flags to the plugin’s registered runner.
-The ISLE plugin’s ConvergeRunner and ValidateRunner both accept --drupal-rootfs to resolve the Drupal web root correctly.
+These commands use DisableFlagParsing: true and forward unclaimed flags to the plugin’s registered runner.
+The ISLE plugin’s ConvergeRunner and ValidateRunner both accept --codebase-rootfs to resolve the Drupal web root correctly.
+The ISLE plugin’s VerifyRunner accepts expected-state flags such as --fcrepo, --blazegraph, --iiif, --iiif-topology, and --bot-mitigation.

 Why make install matters for plugin chaining